Parasmani Pradhan

-Parasmani Pradhan (पारसमणि प्रधान) (1 January 1898–2 February 1986) was an Indian Nepali-language writer, poet, translator, grammarian, educator and publisher.
+Parasmani Pradhan (पारसमणि प्रधान) (1 January 1898 – 2 February 1986) was an Indian Nepali-language writer, poet, translator, grammarian, educator and publisher.
 He published multiple Nepali language textbooks and played an important role in shaping the modern Nepali grammar.
 He was one of the key figures who contributed in establishing Nepali as one of the official language of India.

 He was a part of a literary group in Darjeeling called SuDhaPa with Surya Bikram Gyawali and Dharanidhar Koirala.
 The trio played an important role in promoting Nepali language among the Nepali diasporic societies in India.

 Early life and schooling

-Pradhan was born on 1 January 1898 (18 Poush 1955 BS) in Kalimpong to father Bhagyamani Bhikshacharya and mother Laxmi Maya Newarni.
-Pradhan's grandfather Chintamani Shakya migrated to Lalitpur district from Okhaldhunga district.
+Paras Mani Pradhan was born on 1 January 1898 (18 Poush 1955 BS) in Kalimpong to father Bhagyamani Bhikshacharya and mother Laxmi Maya Newarni.
+His grandfather Chintamani Shakya migrated to Lalitpur district from Okhaldhunga district.
 His father with his mother then moved to Kashi in India, at the age of 14 where he met the publisher Pt.
 Harihar Sharma.
 His father worked with Pt.
 Harihar Sharma for few years before moving to Kalimpong and settled there.
 In Kalimpong his father was popularly known as Julfe Newar.